-- 4. Install Ducting and Air Register (refer to Figures 8 through 11) The outside air assembly may be installed according to the following requirements: - a) Duct length should be kept to a minimum. - The air intake register must not be installed more than ten (10) feet b) (3050 mm) above the base of the stove. - c) The fresh air must come from outside the house.
-The air intake must not draw air from the attic, from the basement or garage. - d) The air intake should be installed where it is not likely to be blocked by snow or exposed to extreme wind and away from automobile exhaust fumes, gas meters and other vents. - e) The duct and register may be installed above or below floor level.
+The outside air assembly may be installed according to the following requirements:

-- Make a 4-1/4" (110 mm) hole in the outside wall of the house at the chosen location.
-From outside, place the outside air register in the hole (open side down) and fasten the register to the wall, with screws as shown (see Figures 10 and 11). - Install the coupler onto the existing collar on stove (see Figure 8). - Attach the duct to the coupler on stove (see Figures 9 and 10).
-Using the aluminium tape provided, wrap the tape around the joint between the flexible duct and the air inlet. - 5.
-Install Front and Side Air Channels Install the front and side air channels per the instructions in Figure 12 on Page 13.
+- A) Duct length should be kept to a minimum. - B) The air intake register must not be installed more than ten (10) feet (3050 mm) above the base of the stove. - C) The fresh air must come from outside the house.
+The air intake must not draw air from the attic, from the basement or garage. - D) The air intake should be installed where it is not likely to be blocked by snow or exposed to extreme wind and away from automobile exhaust fumes, gas meters and other vents. - E) The duct and register may be installed above or below floor level. - Make a 4-1/4" (110 mm) hole in the outside wall of the house at the chosen location.
+From outside, place the outside air register in the hole (open side down) and fasten the register to the wall, with screws as shown (see Figure 14). - Install the coupler onto the existing collar on stove (see Figure 12). - Attach the duct to the coupler on stove (see Figure 13).
+Using the aluminum tape provided, wrap the tape around the joint between the flexible duct and the air inlet.